-Documentation available for review describes the material handled as waste, bearing low uranium concentrations.
-This material description suggests a low potential for dispersion at significant activity levels.
+The New England Lime Company was asked to determine the feasibility of extracting magnesium and uranium from contaminated prill.
+Documentation available for review describes the material handled as sludge containing 1.75% uranium.
 Documentation also indicates that the workforce involved received fundamental training with respect to radioactive material handling, controls and monitoring, which provides support for the determination that there is little potential for residual contamination after operations.
+A December 1963 memo states that this process would be cost-prohibitive.
+There is no indication that anything other than the initial test took place.